scottyab/ssl-pin-generator/readme.md

 *Warning you should ensure you run this on a trusted network*

-Download the jar [here](https://github.com/scottyab/ssl-pin-generator/releases/download/v0.2/generatePins.jar) or clone and compile the class.
+Either fork the project and call the `SSLPinGenerator.java` class directly or Download the latest release jar [here](https://github.com/scottyab/ssl-pin-generator/releases/).

 Simply pass to hostname with optionally port, and algorithm to the jar. `$ java -jar generatePins.jar <your hostname:port"> algorithm`

 ###Default

 i.e `$ java -jar generatePins.jar publicobject.com`

+or

+`$ java -jar generatePins.jar scottyab.com sha-256`

 Output: